Backward uniqueness for parabolic operators with variable coefficients in a half space: Introduction

 and

 Assume that $u$ satisfies

 Then there exists a constant $E_0=E_0(n,\Lambda,\lambda)$, such that when $E<E_0$, $u(x,t)\equiv 0$ in $\mathbb{R}^n_+\times[0,T]$. \end{theorem}

-We remark that our assumptions are in some sense optimal.
+We remark that our assumptions are optimal in some sense.
 From the counterexamples constructed by A. Plis \cite{Pl}, K. Miller \cite{Mi} and N. Mandache \cite{Man}, we can see that to ensure BU, certain regularity of the coefficients should be required.
 Moreover, Tu A. Nguyen proved in \cite{Tu} that the regularity conditions (\ref{a2}) and the decay at infinity conditions (\ref{Tu}) will be sufficient to ensure BU.
 However, are the decay at infinity conditions necessary?
-Or, is condition (\ref{a2}) alone enough to guarantee BU?
-Here, we show that condition (\ref{a2}) is not enough and the decay at infinity condition (\ref{a3}) in Theorem \ref{thm1}, $|\nabla_xa^{ij}(x,t)|\leq \frac{E}{|x|}$, where $E$ is small, is some what optimal.
+Or, are conditions (\ref{a2}) alone enough to guarantee BU?
+Here, we show that conditions (\ref{a2}) are not enough and the decay at infinity conditions (\ref{a3}) in Theorem \ref{thm1}, $|\nabla_xa^{ij}(x,t)|\leq \frac{E}{|x|}$, where $E$ is small, are optimal in some sense.

-First, we copy the example given by N. Mandache in \cite{Man}.
+First, we copy the examples given by N. Mandache in \cite{Man}.

 \begin{proposition} There exist smooth functions $u$, $b_{11}$, $b_{12}$, $b_{22}$ and continuous functions $d_1$, $d_2$ defined on $\mathbb{R}^3\ni(s,x,y)$, with the following properties:\\ i) $u$ is the solution of the equation